fleger42/push_swap/README.md

 # Tester :

 I made a tester that generate list of random number with different size and check if your push_swap and checker are working properly.
-To test this project you can enter the tester repository and launch ./push_swap_tester.sh
+To test this project you can enter the tester repository and launch ./push_swap_tester.sh (Only work on linux distribution)
 ## Final grade:
 125/100